 Week 3: Music

-On Thursday, a musician Mafalda taught us all about music and rhythm.
+On Thursday the world-famous musician, Mafalda Thomas-Bouzy, taught us all about music and rhythm.
 She brought many instruments that we got a play and she showed us how to do a fun African dance.
 We ended the day with a game of limbo!
 On Friday, we wrote final drafts of our sensory stories and also made sound collages to accompany them.

 Pictured above (left to right): The older group learning how to keep a rhythm with different instruments; Alex rocking the drums!; The older group playing limbo at the end of the day.